Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

-\begin{proposition} The uniformizable affine structures (with singularities) on compact curves are: \begin{itemize} \item Rational orbifolds.
+\begin{proposition} Up to affine equivalence, the uniformizable affine structures with singularities on compact curves are: \begin{itemize} \item Rational orbifolds.
 The rational curve $\mathbf{C}\cup\{\infty\}$ (with the tautological affine structure of~$\mathbf{C}$) and the quotients of the latter by the cyclic groups of linear transformations of order~$n$ fixing~$0$ and~$\infty$, realized by~$z\mapsto z^n$.
-The ramification indices are~$n$ at~$0$ and~$-n$ at~$\infty$. \item Parabolic: The cylinder, $\mathbf{C}/2i\pi\mathbf{Z}$ compactified by~$\exp:\mathbf{C}\to\mathbf{P}^1$, with two points of ramification index~$\infty$ at~$0$ and~$\infty$.
-The orbifold~$(2,2,\infty)$, quotient of the latter by the involution~$z\mapsto -z$, compactified by~$\cos(z)$, having one point with ramification index~$0$ and two with ramification index~$2$. \item Elliptic.
+The ramification indices are~$n$ (at~$0$) and~$-n$ (at~$\infty$). \item Parabolic. (i) The parabolic cylinder, $\mathbf{C}/2i\pi\mathbf{Z}$ compactified by~$\mathbf{P}^1$ via the map~$w= e^z$; equivalently, $\mathbf{P}^1$ with the affine structure induced by the vector field~$w\indel{w}$, with two points of ramification index~$\infty$, at~$0$ and~$\infty$. (ii) The orbifold~$(2,2,\infty)$, quotient of the latter by the involution~$w\mapsto 1/w$ (induced by~$z\mapsto -z$), uniformized by~$\cos(iz)=\frac{1}{2}(e^z+e^{-z})$, having one point with ramification index~$\infty$ and two with ramification index~$2$. \item Elliptic.
 The curves and orbifolds arising as compact quotients of~$\mathbf{C}$ under the action of (crystallographic) subgroups of the affine group.
-These contain a lattice as a normal subgroup of finite index and are thus quotients of elliptic curves.
-As curves, they are either elliptic without singularities, or rational curves with singularities of indices~$p_i$, such that~$\sum (1-1/p_i)=2$.
-The possibilities are~$(2,3,6)$, $(2,4,4)$, $(3,3,3)$ or~$(2,2,2,2)$, the last being a one-parameter family parametrized by the cross-ratio. \item Hyperbolic, tori of the form $\mathbf{C}^*/G$, $G\subset \mathbf{C}^*$ a discrete group containing hyperbolic elements (without singularities). \end{itemize} \end{proposition} The result is, of course, related to the classification of the crystallographic groups of the plane.
-We refer to~\cite[Prop.~7]{guillot-rebelo} for a proof along the lines of this article (see also~\cite{bb} for an early appearance of this classification among complex differential equations).
+These groups contain a lattice as a normal subgroup of finite index and the curves are thus quotients of elliptic curves.
+As curves, they are either elliptic (without singularities for the affine structure), or rational curves with singularities of ramification indices~$p_i$ with~$\sum (1-1/p_i)=2$.
+The possibilities are~$(2,3,6)$, $(2,4,4)$, $(3,3,3)$ or~$(2,2,2,2)$, the last one constituting a family parametrized by the cross-ratio. \item Hopf tori.
+Elliptic curves of the form $\mathbf{C}^*/G$, $G$ a discrete subgroup of~$\mathbf{C}^*$ containing an element~$\lambda$ with~$|\lambda|\neq 1$ (the affine structure has no singularities). \end{itemize} \end{proposition} The result is, of course, related to the classification of the crystallographic groups of the plane.
+We refer to~\cite[prop.~7]{guillot-rebelo} for a proof along the lines of this article (see also~\cite{bb} for an early appearance of this classification in the setting of complex differential equations).

+\begin{remark} It may be useful to consider the curves in the above list as orbifolds (declaring that at a point where the affine structure has ramification index~$n\neq \infty$, the local angle is~$2\pi/n$, and removing the points where the affine structure has ramification index~$\infty$).
+Under such convention, the monodromy representation associated to the affine structure is naturally a representation of the orbifold fundamental group. \end{remark}